Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-02-27-so-you-want-to-be-a-kaggle-wizard.md

 ##Getting the images

-If you want to do this with the kaggel competition data you can down load it [here](http://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data) after you make an account and agree to the competition terms.
+If you want to do this with the Kaggle competition data you can down load it [here](http://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data) after you make an account and agree to the competition terms.
 You'll want to download all of the files and extract them into you workspace directory.
 Unzipping the image files can take some time.

 The very first thing you'll need to do is get a hold of the images which requires the `os` module to access the file system so start by typing
 {% highlight python %}